matrix-org/matrix-spec-proposals/proposals/1779-open-governance.md

 Foundation relative to Matthew & Amandine’s day jobs at New Vector.

 Guardians must arrange their own funding for their time.

+Guardian decisions (e.g. appointing/removing guardians; changes to the spec core team; etc) should be published openly and transparently for the public.

 ## The Code Core Team (aka The Core Team)